kumahq/kuma-website/docs/docs/1.3.1/documentation/configuration.md

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "Kubernetes"
 In Kubernetes, `kuma-dp` is automatically configured and injected by Kubernetes.
-To override the settings of injected `kuma-dp` sidecars, you need to configure `kuma-cp`.
-For all the available settings, inspect the `runtime.kubernetes.injector.sidecarContainer` branch of `kuma-cp` configuration.
+The data plane proxy configuration is determined by the control plane.
+You can review the config details in the `runtime.kubernetes.injector.sidecarContainer` section of the `kuma-cp` config.
 :::
 ::: tab "Universal"
-`kuma-dp` is configured via command line arguments.
+`kuma-dp` is configured with command line arguments.
 Run `kuma-dp run -h` to inspect all available settings.
 :::
 ::::